-Admissions Committee this committee reviews applications and selects the students that will be invited for interviews and accepted to the Program.
+Admissions Committee reviews applications and selects the prospective students who will be invited for interviews and accepted to the Program.

-Curriculum Committee meets throughout the year and coordinates the curriculum for the first year students, i.e., journal clubs, electives, and core courses.
+Curriculum Committee meets throughout the year and coordinates the curriculum for the first-year students, i.e., journal clubs, electives, and core courses.

-Student Advisor regularly meets with first year students as an advisor prior to the student choosing a laboratory mentor.
+First-Year Student Advisor regularly meets with first-year students as an advisor prior to the student choosing a laboratory mentor.
 Also meets with other students as needed.